rungxanh1995/100DaysOfSwiftUI/[13] Better You/README.md

 ## Challenges
 I faced challenges attempting to refactor persistence properties and habit arrays in `HomeView.ViewModel` into separate classes to comply to SOLID principles.

-A persistence bug caused data to be overwritten.
+Also, for now once a habit item's category is set, it couldn't be edited.
 Therefore, I noted that in my current code base.
 Hopefully going forward with the course, I'd be able to find a solution soon 🙂

 ## Screenshot 📸
 ![screenshot](screenshots/screenshot.png)